-Keep reading to find out more about these and other ways to relieve your RA pain.
+Keep reading to learn more about these and other ways to relieve your RA pain.

-If you’re dealing with insomnia, make sure to talk with your doctor, but also try one of these smartphone apps to help you get to sleep faster at night.
-If you think you may suffer from sleep apnea, talk to your doctor for diagnosis and a treatment plan.
+If you’re experiencing insomnia or if you think you may have sleep apnea, talk to your doctor for diagnosis and a treatment plan.

-If necessary, ask your doctor to recommend exercises.
-A physical therapist can also show you the proper way to exercise on your own.
+A physical therapist can also show you how to practice low-impact exercises on your own.

 Make sure you take lessons from a knowledgeable instructor, and don’t perform moves that make your pain worse.